How Much Do Mortgage Advisors Charge?

 To avoid unexpected charges, a good tip is to always read your mortgage broker fee disclosure form before signing.

-Are second charge mortgage broker fees any different?
+Are second-charge mortgage broker fees any different?

-No. It shouldn’t make a difference whether the mortgage product you’re applying for is a first or second charge debt.
-Either way, the broker involved will still charge you the same way and 0.3-1% of the loan amount is a standard fee.
+No. It shouldn’t make a difference whether the mortgage product you’re applying for is a first or second-charge debt.
+Either way, the broker involved will still charge you the same way, and 0.3-1% of the loan amount is a standard fee.

 What is a mortgage referral fee?

-As a way of encouraging mortgage brokers to recommend certain lenders, some banks and mortgage providers offer an incentive in the form of a mortgage broker referral fee.
+To encourage mortgage brokers to recommend certain lenders, some banks and mortgage providers offer an incentive in the form of a mortgage broker referral fee.

 In this day and age, commission is the norm and referral fees are virtually non-existent.